jimbeezz/life-of-bitard/README.md

 ## 2025-11-25 23:54
 > The only way to do great work is to love what you do. - Steve Jobs

+## 2025-11-27 23:54
+> The only way to do great work is to love what you do. - Steve Jobs